Managing Mental Distress & Promoting Well-being for Separated Children

 Suitable for social workers, foster carers, mental health professionals and others working with or having an interest in the well-being of separated child and adolescent refugees or asylum seekers.

-This two day course will support frontline professionals to gain skills and knowledge in the assessment and management of mental health issues in children and adolescent refugees, and unaccompanied asylum seekers.
-Day one is run by the Refugee Council and will focus on the Refugee Experience and psychosocial context.
-Day 2 is a clinical simulation course run by Maudsley Simulation looking at presentations of trauma, psychotic-like symptoms, and suicidality and how to assess this across language and cultural barriers.
+This training will support frontline professionals to gain skills and knowledge in the management of mental health issues in unaccompanied child and adolescent refugees, and asylum seekers.
+It will focus on the Refugee Experience and look at presentations of trauma, mental health symptoms, and suicidality within a psychosocial context.
+It will identify ways of working to support and promote well-being across language and cultural barriers.

-- To consider how such presentations can be managed given limitations in resources and follow-up
+◾To consider the most effective ways to manage these presentations given limitations in resources and follow-up